Especially for Kids

 While visiting Casa Grande Ruins, pick up a Junior Ranger Program Exploration Notebook at the visitor center - it's free.
 Complete as many pages as your age and return with the completed book to talk with a park ranger or volunteer at the visitor center.
 They will review your book with you.
 When you show you know some of the park history and tell us what you experienced in the park you will receive a Junior Ranger badge.

-You can print out a copy of the book (PDF 2.6 MB) before your visit but a park visit is required to earn the award.
+You can contact us and request a book before your visit but a park visit is required to earn the award.
 The purpose of the Junior Ranger program is to help children interact with the park.

 Junior Ranger Badges are earned during a park visit.
 Casa Grande Ruins Junior Ranger awards are not available without an on-site visit.